SimonKongsberg/Man_ofthe_Match/README.md

 Made using Xamarin and XAML.forms in Visual Studio 2017

 Use Virtual Machine or Xamarin Live Previewer for best repesentation of finished product

+Setup for running / customization:

+# Download and install the following nuget packages:

+#### For both Android and iOS
+  Microsoft.Net.Http
+  Newtonsoft.Json